 - Encourage you to be actively involved in your care and call if you’re having any trouble

 - Offer you resources to help you throughout your health care journey

-Your employer offers an HMO Plan (health maintenance organization), so your primary care doctor can make a referral and suggest an in-network specialist for you.
+We recommend you select a primary care doctor who can make referrals and suggest an in-network specialist for you.